Countly/countly-sdk-documentation/java/next.md

   <span>Setting Location</span>
 </h2>
 <p>
-  When location values are set, a separate request will be created to send them sent.
-Except for ip address, because Countly Server processes IP address only when starting a session.
+  To set the location parameters of a user, the below function can be called.
+If an IP address is provided, the "setLocation" function must be called before starting a session because location parsing from the IP on the server works in a session begin request.
 </p>
 <p>If you don't want to set specific fields, set them to null.</p>
 <pre><code class="java">//set user location